 Today I am excited to introduce you a dish many of you are probably not familiar with.
 But what I am quite sure is that regardless which part of the world you live, you have heard at least something about Georgian cuisine.
 In fact, it has been quite trendy recently, so at least you may have seen or tried (lucky you, then!)
 Khachapuri, probably the most prominent dish.

 In a nutshell, Georgian cuisine is generally hearty, comforting, and somewhat quite heavy but still balanced.
-It uses a lot of meat, vegetables, legumes (particularly, beans), nuts, cheese, leavened dough, and spices.
+It uses a lot of meat and poultry, vegetables, legumes (particularly, beans), nuts, cheese, leavened dough, and spices.
 Georgian cuisine has a distinct character, while sharing some similarities with other national cuisines, prominently, with the Middle East and the Caucasus.

 There are many varieties of lobio, both hot and cold as well as the variation of ingredients.
 However, the staple ingredients are various kinds of beans, walnuts, onions, garlic, and coriander (cilantro).
 As with many Georgian dishes, lobio is also spicy, but not necessarily hot.
 Not all variations contain pomegranate seeds, but I personally loved them – they add some necessary freshness and colour!